jonhyman/listerine/README.md

 When using multiple environments, you can also define different recipients for the failure notification.
 Set a criticality level on the monitor using `is`, and when defining recipients in the `configure` block, indicate which recipients are for which criticality level.
-Criticality levels are arbitrary symbols that you can define.
+Criticality levels are arbitrary symbols that you define.
 In this example we'll use `:critical` but it could be whatever you want.

 ```ruby